heinzwittenbrink/notes/About the exhibition _Graz - Teheran_.md

 ---
 created: 2022-06-14T14:44:20+02:00
-modified: 2022-06-14T14:45:17+02:00
+modified: 2022-06-14T15:01:55+02:00
 ---

 # About the exhibition "Graz - Teheran"

-In this series , I have presented photos of the atmosphere of two cities: Tehran and Graz, conforming to the Baudelaire description (A Flâneur in the city to experience it), I walked, wandering, in both cities photographing my observations.
+In this series, I have presented photos of the atmosphere of two cities: Tehran and Graz, conforming to the Baudelaire description (A Flâneur in the city to experience it), I walked, wandering, in both cities photographing my observations.

 The Graz set of images are my experiences during my three-month artist residency in 2021.